Frontend CORS Solutions

 |---|---|---|---|

-Note: dev.lovrabet.com → api.lovrabet.com are both subdomains of lovrabet.com, but this is still cross-origin.
-It's just that through server-side CORS whitelist configuration, such cross-origin access is allowed, so no CORS error occurs.
+Note: dev.lovrabet.com -> api.lovrabet.com although both are lovrabet.com subdomains, they are still cross-origin.
+It's just that by configuring a CORS whitelist on the server side, cross-origin requests from dev.lovrabet.com are allowed, so no CORS error occurs.

 Solutions Overview

-Lovrabet CLI provides multiple solutions for CORS issues, you can choose based on your scenario:
+Lovrabet CLI provides multiple solutions for CORS issues.
+You can choose based on your actual scenario:

 |---|---|---|---|